Marie Davidian: Awards and honors

 and the 2011 winner of the Florence Nightingale David Award "for important contributions to the development of methods for analyzing data from longitudinal studies and clinical trials, and for outstanding leadership and dedication to the statistical profession".

 She was named Hunter Distinguished Professor in 2017, after previously holding the William Neal Reynolds Professorship since 2005.

+In 2018 Davidian was recipient of the American Statistical Association's Founders Award.